kapouer/express-dom/README.md

   Exposes `prepare` and `load` methods.

 - page
-  Plugins get a not yet loaded dom instance.
+  Plugins get a not yet loaded playwright page instance.

 - settings
   see above for default settings, and below for per-request settings.